buchmiet/FastFsm/StateMachine/readme.md

 ## Contributing

-We welcome contributions\!
+We welcome contributions!
 Please see our [Contributing Guide](https://www.google.com/search?q=CONTRIBUTING.md) for details.

 ## License